bitnami/charts/bitnami/opencart/README.md

 ### To 13.0.0

 OpenCart version was bumped to its latest major, `4.x.x`.
-The most remarkable chante is that the `/admin` folder has been moved to `/administration` for security requirements.
-Though no incompatibilities are expected while upgrading from previous versions, OpenCart recommends backing up your application first.
+The most remarkable change is that the `/admin` folder has been renamed to `/administration` for security requirements.
+Though no incompatibilities are expected while upgrading from previous versions, OpenCart recommends backing up your application first before upgrading.

 ### To 12.0.0